Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - He reflects on the possibility of facing his former allies and comrades in battle, as well as the potential backlash from those who oppose Jon's ascension to the throne.
 - Arthur understands that his actions will shape the destiny of the realm and that the consequences may be grave.
 5. The Sword of the Morning's Decision:
-- The chapter concludes with Ser Arthur Dayne making a decision regarding his allegiance to Jon Snow and House Targaryen.
+- The story continues with with Ser Arthur Dayne making a decision regarding his allegiance to Jon Snow and House Targaryen.
 - He considers the greater good of the realm and the potential for Jon to bring stability and unity to the Seven Kingdoms.
 - Arthur prepares himself for the challenges ahead, understanding that his choice will come at a great personal cost but is necessary for the future he envisions.